HenrikBechmann/react-infinite-grid-scroller/README.md

 }
 ~~~

-The `scrollerPropertiesRef.current` object contains the following properties, which are identical to the properties set for the scroller:
+The `scrollerPropertiesRef.current` object contains the following properties, which are identical to the properties set for the scroller (they are passed through):

 _orientation, gap, padding, cellHeight, cellWidth, cellMinHeight, cellMinWidth, layout, cache, cacheMax, startingIndex_